nicolabarban/Learning-Socio-Genomics/Glossary/readme.md

 ## Glossary

-This is a glossary of the most commonly used terms in (socio-)genomics.
+This is(/will be) a glossary of the most commonly used terms in (socio-)genomics.